 Impulse Formula is articulated as

-Time interval throughout which force is applied = t.
+- Time interval throughout which force is applied is given as t.

 Impulse can also be articulated as the rate of change of momentum.

-Velocity with which body is moving = v.
+- The velocity with which the body is moving is given as v.

 Velocity is articulated as